brianwawok/django-compoundqueryset/README.rst

         qs_1 = FirstModel.objects.order_by('age').all()
         qs_2 = SecondModel.objects.order_by('age').all()
-        combined_queryset = CompoundQueryset(qs_1, qs_2)
+        combined_queryset = CompoundQueryset(qs_1, qs_2, max_items=100)

         p = Paginator(combined_queryset, 10)

 You can now iterate over these models in a view, showing the age.
+Max_items says you will never use more than that many items, so limit the count a queries.
+Useful if you have capped pagination.

 Performance